MIC: Model-agnostic Integrated Cross-channel Recommenders: Approach

 During the inference phase of \methodname~, we get user and item representation from the user and item side encoder, respectively.
-For the U2I channel, we directly use the user vector to retrieve the top K nearest neighbor from the whole item pool.
-For the U2U channel, we search $N$ similar users from the training dataset and rank top $K$ items from $N$ similar users' history by considering the weight of similar users and user-item vector cosine similarity.
-For the I2I channel, we use the user's history to find $M$ relevant items within the whole item vector space for each history item.
-We rank top $K$ items from all I2I similar items by considering the weight of similar items and user-item vector cosine similarity.
+For the U2I channel, we directly use the user vector to retrieve $K_1$ nearest neighbor from the whole item pool.
+For the U2U channel, we search $M_1$ similar users from the training dataset and retrieve $K_2$ items from $M_1$ similar users' history by considering the weight of similar users and user-item vector cosine similarity.
+For the I2I channel, we use the user's history to find $M_2$ relevant items within the whole item vector space for each history item and retrieve $K_3$ items by considering the weight of similar items and user-item vector cosine similarity.
+Finally, according to the final score in Equation~\ref{eq:finalscore}, we rank top $N$ items from multiple channels ($K_1 + K_2 + K_3$).